eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

     Attestation Provider to accept all certified Wallet Solutions in the EUDI Wallet ecosystem.
 Each PID Provider or Attestation Provider will choose which Trusted Lists they need to subscribe to.

+    [**This has the potential to get very messy and confusing, and result in inconsistencies across the eIDAS ecosystem.
+Isn't there a better way?**]

 [Section 6.5.3](#653-wallet-instance-activation) above described that a Wallet Provider, during activation of a Wallet Instance, issues a Wallet Trust Evidence (WTE) to the Wallet